tale-toul/Harbor/terraform/Readme.md

 ### Project structure

-The terraform project will consist of several connected elements, each one of them residing in its own separate directory.
+The terraform project will consist of several connected elements, each one of them residing in its own directory.

 With this setup we can start, stop and modify each element without affecting the others.

 The directories that will be created are: